Connect with us

 2. Crawler Crane

 Crawler cranes are specially designed for heavy-load transportation at a construction site.
-Instead of wheels, crawlers are built on an undercarriage fitted with a pair of rubber tracks.
+Instead of wheels, crawlers are built on an undercarriage fitted with rubber tracks.

 Though this design limits the crawler’s turning capacity, it helps the machine operate on soft soils without the risk of sinking.